quizworks/easy-lms-stylelint-config/README.md

 Change/override rules by adding a `"rules"` key to your config.

-For example, to change the indentation to spaces:
+For example, to change the indentation to tabs:

 ```
 {